Sunday, August 25, 2024

 Let me explain-

 9/11 still troubles my soul.
-Every year, when it draws near, I feel apprehension about what might happen, annoyance with those selfish people who seem to have forgotten it's lessons, and Sadness for what it has cost us as a people.
+Every year, when it draws near, I feel apprehension about what might happen, annoyance with those selfish people who seem to have forgotten it's lessons, and sadness for what it has cost us as a nation

 As a firefighter, I'm not sure that will ever change.